-Humanitarian Effects/Passenger Aircraft Safety
+Humanitarian Effects

 During 2012-2016, sanctions produced significant humanitarian-related effects, particularly in limiting the population's ability to obtain expensive Western-made medicines, such as chemotherapy drugs.
 Some of the scarcity was caused by banks' refusal to finance such sales, even though doing was not subject to any sanctions.
 Some observers say the Iranian government exaggerated reports of medicine shortages to generate opposition to the sanctions.
 Other accounts say that Iranians, particularly those with connections to the government, took advantage of medicine shortages by cornering the import market for key medicines.
+However, some of these shortages resurfaced in 2018 following the reimposition of sanctions by the Trump

-&lt;sup>110 Information in this section derived from Javier Blas, "Traders Cut Iran Petrol Line," Financial Times, March 8, 2010.
+114 Information in this section derived from Javier Blas, "Traders Cut Iran Petrol Line," Financial Times, March 8, 2010.